actnf10w/AndroidKitKatUTM/README.md

 Step 12: Hightlight the option “Android-x86 4.4-r1” and boot it, and be welcomed by the setup wizard!
 Installation successful!
 # Extra
 1, Change resolution especially for iPhones

-Go to the Terminal Emulator app in the VM and type ‘su’ and grant superuser rights->type ‘wm size 720x1280’ to change the resolution and make it fit the iPhone screen->
+Go to the Terminal Emulator app in the VM and type ‘su’ and grant superuser rights;

+type ‘wm size 720x1280’ to change the resolution and make it fit the iPhone screen;